Eppo-exp/eppo-docs/docs/experiments/interpreting-experiments/experiment-progress-bar.md

 ### Frequentist fixed sample methodology

 When using the frequentist fixed sample methodology, the experiment runtime has to be decided ahead of time, e.g. using a sample size calculator, or prior experience from similar experiments.
-Once the end date of the experiment is reached, or the precision target is met for all primary metrics of the variants, the progress bar is at 100% and we mark the experiment **ready for review**.
+Once the end date of the experiment is reached, or the precision target is met for all primary metrics of the variants, the progress bar is at 100%.
+Furthermore, we mark the experiment **ready for review** once the end date is reached.
 You are now able to confidently make a decision:

 ![Progress bar popover](../../../static/img/interpreting-experiments/progress-bar-fixed-sample.png)